teppm/personal-portfolio/README.md

 After these two steps the site was deployed.

-If you would like to deploy the site yourself, you can use the source code from https://github.com/teppm/personal-portfolio, you will need to use git clone.
+If you would like to deploy the site yourself, you can use the source code from https://github.com/teppm/personal-portfolio, you can use git clone https://github.com/teppm/personal-portfolio.git.

 Currently deployed site will be update if any changes will be made.